scottyhq/scottyhq.github.io/content/pages/teaching.md

 Title: Teaching
-Date: 2020-08-11
+Date: 2023-08-01

 ## UW eScience Hackweeks

-I help organize the annual ["Geohackweek"](https://geohackweek.github.io) at the University of Washington.
-It is a fantastic one week participant-driven event with the goal of learning the latest open source software tools available to geoscientists.
-I also am an organizer of two hackweeks focused on NASA's recently-launched [ICESat-2 satellite](https://icesat-2hackweek.github.io).
+I help organize the annual ["Hackweeks"](https://escience.washington.edu/using-data-science/hackweeks/) for the University of Washington eScience Institute.
+These are short duration participant-driven events with the goal of learning the latest open source software tools available to geoscientists.
+Also checkout out our guidebook (https://guidebook.hackweek.io/intro.html).

 ## Pangeo Tutorials